 This table presents a set of selected quarterly indicators highlighting people’s economic well-being.
 It includes the following indicators (or measures) for households and Non Profit Institutions Serving Households (NPISH): real gross disposable income per capita, real final consumption expenditure per capita, the gross savings rate, net cash transfers to households and NPISH, debt and net financial worth.
 Some other indicators that are relevant for people and households are also provided: real gross domestic product (GDP) per capita, consumer confidence, the unemployment rate and the labour underutilisation rate.

 The table shows OECD countries, as well as the OECD total, G7, European Union and euro area.
-Data is presented on a country-by-country basis.
-Users are recommended to select one country (or area) at a time in the ‘Reference area’ filter.
+Data is presented on an indicator-by-indicator basis.
+Users are recommended to select one indicator at a time in the ‘Measure’ filter.

 See also the visualisation tool: Households' economic well-being: the OECD dashboard